1975–76 Illinois State Redbirds men's basketball team

 The 1975–76 Illinois State Redbirds men's basketball team represented Illinois State University during the 1975–76 NCAA Division I men's basketball season.
 The Redbirds, led by first-year head coach Gene Smithson, played their home games at Horton Field House in Normal, Illinois and competed as an independent (not a member of a conference).
-They finished the season 20–7.
+They finished the season with a 20–7 record.